 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This action & adventure, fantasy is a hardcover edition that was published by Philomel Books on July 15, 2014 and has 480 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces
+Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 Fourth in the Brotherband Chronicles action-adventure series for middle-grade readers revolving around Hal Mikkelson and his young crew aboard the revolutionary Heron and heading into an encounter with the Rangers of Araluen.

 In 2014, Slaves of Socorro was on the shortlist for the Aurealis Award for Best Children’s Fiction.